lurer/Webpackproject/README.md

 ## What I want to achieve
 * Transform JSX to JS
 * Convert SASS to CSS
+* Get familiar with webpack configuration, modules, loaders etc.
-* Two build types, development and production.
+  * Two build configurations, development and production.
-  * production build should minify files, add map files, and make React production ready by turning off certain react functionality to improve speed.
+  * Production build should minify files, add map files, and make React production ready by turning off certain react functionality to improve speed.
 * Some kind of "hot reload" to build changes and render on the fly.
 * Code splitting.
   * Static libraries that rarely change should be compiled to a separate file.
 This keeps the file easily cachable.